gokudomatic/eco-state-machine/README.md

 ```

 ## Conditional links
 This component features a state machine that can handle states and conditional links between them.
-It is possible to manually set a state or to let the machine determine is there's a state change (by calling its method "process(delta)").
+It is possible to manually set a state or to let the machine determine if there's a state change (by calling its method "process(delta)").
 If a condition is given, it can be of 2 kinds :
 * condition : calls a method of a node and compare it with an expected value.
 * timeout : do the transition after a certain time.